google-ai-edge/mediapipe-samples/examples/audio_embedder/android/README.md

 ### Overview

-This is a camera app that compare the similarity between two audios, in the audios imported from the device library, with the option to use a [Yamnet Embedding](https://storage.googleapis.com/mediapipe-assets/yamnet_embedding_metadata.tflite?generation=1668295071595506).
+This is an audio app that compare the similarity between two audios, in the audios imported from the device library, with the option to use a [Yamnet Embedding](https://storage.googleapis.com/mediapipe-assets/yamnet_embedding_metadata.tflite?generation=1668295071595506).
 The model files are downloaded by a Gradle script when you build and run the app.
 You